mpritchardESTM/esteemedio.github.io/_posts/2020-08-04-5-tips-to-find-a-web-developer-for-your-business.md

 ## **Get to Work**

-Working with just the web developer?
-If you don't have a project manager, you must communicate project milestones, as well as anticipated due dates.
+Once you've chosen your talent, it's time to start the project.
+Only working with a web developer?
+If you don't have a project manager, you must communicate anticipated due dates and project milestones.
 Remember this is your project.
+Trust your developer's expertise, and let them guide you.
+Nitpicking can  slow down your project.
+Additionally, make sure to review progress when it is provided.
+Developers can't move on with your project until then.
+If you delay your feedback, you run the risk of delaying your project.

 ## **Pay Your Developer**

+Handling contracts without a dedicated hiring resource?
+Make sure to read the terms of your developer's contract.
+Agree on milestones, and continue to provide payment as the project progresses.
+Set expectations, but be flexible.

+Hiring a web developer is not always easy, but that doesn't mean it has to be a bad experience.
+Hopefully you'll learn more about your project as you learn more about what different developers are capable of.
+You'll also have more time to focus on the things that matter to you, like scaling your business.
+Once you have a good relationship with the right candidate, they'll ideally become your client for life!
+Need help finding that trusted advisor?
+[Talk with us today](https://esteemed.io/sales/schedule-demo/ "Schedule a Demo!").